elsa-data/elsa-data/SECURITY.md

 Most injections happen from input that is supplied by the user.
 In `Elsa` we have managed to have very minimum input fields that minimise the chance of having an injection attack.
 At the time we do not use any raw queries to EdgeDb and use [EdgeDb Client Libraries](https://www.edgedb.com/docs/clients/index) for database queries.
 The database write operation is usually taken from existing data that is stored from another database (e.g. REDCap) which is potentially safe from fire threat.

+We also have implemented `Content-Security-Policy` to protect browser from fetching or executing content that is not white-listed from the server.
+This will help preventing cross-site scripting (XSS) and injections happening in the client side.

 ### 4. Insecure Design

 We tried our best to maximise our design as securely as possible.
 We do not allow username-password authentication, many user inputs are just clicking checkboxes preventing any miscellaneous inputs, and configuration is done on application startup to prevent unauthorised config change.